 5. Full-Body Elliptical Workout

-This workout includes elliptical intervals and bodyweight training intervals for a low-impact workout that will tax both your cardiovascular system and musculoskeletal system.
+This workout includes elliptical intervals and bodyweight training intervals for a low-impact workout that can tax both your cardiovascular and musculoskeletal systems.

 Total time: 15 to 30 minutes